 In her duties for the RSC, Joany works closely with the publications director, editors, production supervisor, and great student employees on all RSC publications.
 She also assists with travel, budgeting, media relations, special projects, and other office management responsibilities.
 Joany could also be called communications director since all communication addressed to the RSC goes through Joany to be recorded and processed.
 Anything sent any other way or through any other person runs the risk of being undocumented and lost.
-Submissions, return for edits, and reviews come to Joany and then are sent to the publications director for processing.
+Submissions and reviews come to Joany and then are sent to the publications director for processing.

 Devan Jensen has thirty years of experience working with books, journals, magazines, and (more recently) social media.
 As a National Merit Scholar, he received his BA (cum laude) and MA degrees in English from BYU.
 Hired in 2001 to professionalize the RSC publications, he has led talented teams to edit about 250 books or book-length projects, which garnered many awards, including four from the Mormon History Association.
 In 2016 he received the BYU President's Appreciation Award, and in 2015 he received the Dean's Award for exceptional service.
 He has been an adjunct instructor in business writing, editing, and religion at BYU and Utah Valley University and an editor for the Ensign magazine, Church Publishing Services Department, and Deseret Book Company.
-He has presented at the BYU Church History Symposium, BYU Education Week, BYU Latter-day Saint Educators Society Conference, Latter-day Saint Publishing and Media Association, Mormon History Association Conference, Pacific History Association Conference, Sons of Utah Pioneers National Historic Symposium, Utah State History Conference, and Western History Association Conference.
-He is a member of the BYU Latter-day Saint Educators Society and Latter-day Saint Publishing and Media Assocation.
+He has presented at the BYU Church History Symposium, BYU Education Week, BYU Latter-day Saint Educators Society Conference, Latter-day Saint Publishing and Media Association National Conference, Mormon History Association Conference, Pacific History Association Conference, Sons of Utah Pioneers National Historic Symposium, Utah State History Conference, and Western History Association Conference.
+He is a founding member of the BYU Latter-day Saint Educators Society and Latter-day Saint Publishing and Media Assocation.
 He is compiling a book on Church members in Micronesia, emerging from his missionary service in Guam and Pohnpei in Micronesia.
 He and his wife, Patty, live in Orem, Utah, and have four children and one adorable granddaughter.